 Noting the discussion between conducting a “discoverable investigation” or a “privileged investigation,” the Magistrate Judge found that Yusen HR Dep’t often conducts the internal investigations.
 For this reason, and citing CA6’s Alomari decision (see my post here), the privilege did not apply—to the pre-investigation emails or those sent during it—because the emails’ “predominant purpose” was not to solicit legal advice.

-The work-product doctrine objection failed because Yusen did not prove that it anticipated litigation, with the Magistrate Judge finding that, when the investigation started, “it was improbable that Yusen anticipated Guy’s termination or this litigation.”
+The work-product doctrine objection failed because Yusen did not prove that it anticipated litigation, with the Magistrate Judge finding that, when the investigation started, “it was improbable that Yusen anticipated [the plaintiff’s] termination or this litigation.”

-Maybe, but did Yusen anticipate that Guy would sue for hostile work environment claims?
+Maybe, but did Yusen anticipate that the plaintiff would sue for hostile work environment claims?
 The District Judge’s affirming opinion did not discuss this point, ruling only that the lawyers created the emails because of “an internal investigation regarding an employee’s complaint, not necessarily in anticipation of litigation.”

 The email exchanges appear to show that the client and its lawyers intended a “privileged investigation,” apparently meaning that the lawyers would conduct the investigation for the purpose of providing the client with legal advice.
 But this “appearance” and the “confidential and privileged” labels ultimately proved insufficient privilege-protecting evidence.

 The employer did not submit a sworn declaration—through an employee or its lawyers—attesting to the “privileged investigation” and explaining why they communicated for legal-advice purposes.
 This lack of evidence proved fatal.
 For examples of lawyers proving the legal-advice element in internal investigations, see this post and this one.